 To apply for this scholarship, you must have a 3.0 GPA minimum, and demonstrate financial need to cover educational costs.
 You will also have to submit an essay highlighting your career goals within social science.

-Learn.org offers one $500 annual scholarship to a deserving student who intends to enroll in any full time social sciences related program at an accredited 4-year college or university in the United States.
+Learn.org offers one $500 annual scholarship.
+One student intending to enroll in any full time social sciences related program at an accredited 4-year college or university in the United States can win.
 Eligible programs include anthropology, sociology, political science, economics, history, and psychology.

 Along with your application, you are required to submit an essay describing how your chosen degree program is preparing you to reach your dreams.

-The Overseas Press Club Foundation offers multiple scholarships to support undergrad and grad students interested in pursuing careers as foreign correspondents.
+The Overseas Press Club Foundation offers multiple scholarships.
+It supports undergrad and grad students interested in pursuing careers as foreign correspondents.
 The foundation may either award winning students a $2,000 grant that can be used towards any purpose, or they may fund their overseas assignment.

 The OPC Foundation scholarship is open to students enrolled in a social sciences program focused on journalism at a college or university in the US.
 American students studying in universities overseas are also eligible to apply.